Icon-PEPEnabling IP Applications over HF Networks

 Icon-PEP provides two services.
 The first is simply to switch IP packets.
-This follows STANAG 5066 Annex F.12 “IP Client” services for operating an IP subnet over HF.
+This follows STANAG 5066 Annex U “IP Client” services for operating an IP subnet over HF.
 It simply transfers the IP packet.
 Icon-PEP provides controls based in the IP protocol used and ports within the protocol (e.g., ICMP, UDP).
 Packets can be handled differently based on protocol, including blocking, and choosing between ARQ and non-ARQ transfer.

-Operation using IP Client is described in detail in the Isode whitepaper [Measuring and Analysing STANAG 5066 F.12 IP Client].
+Operation using IP Client is described in detail in the Isode whitepaper [Measuring and Analysing STANAG 5066 IP Client].
 This shows that IP Client works well for some services, such as ICMP Ping, but not for others including TCP.
-Icon-PEP supports IPv4 (complying to STANAG 5066 Ed3 and Ed4) and supports IPv6 complying to STANAG 5066 Ed4 Annex U.
+Icon-PEP supports IPv4 and IPv6 complying to STANAG 5066 Annex U.

 The second service uses a performance enhancing proxy (PEP) architecture to give optimized performance for TCP applications.
 In this TCP Proxy architecture, an application is communicating over TCP, running over IP in the normal manner.
 The TCP connection from each application is terminated at the point it interacts with Icon-PEP, rather than continuing on to the other application.
 Icon-PEP then communicates over HF using the HF-PEP protocol specified in [HF-PEP: STANAG 5066 TCP Performance Enhancing Proxy Protocol (S5066-APP9)].
 This approach means that only the data stream is passed over HF, rather than all of the TCP protocol with its overheads and functionality such as, ACKs (acknowledgements) and window-handling.
 The PEP approach avoids the issues with running TCP over IP Client, leading to significant performance and reliability improvements.

 HF-PEP operates over SLEP (SIS Layer Extension Protocol), specified in S5066-APP3.
 SLEP provides the Stream Services used by HF-PEP, including data compression.
 SLEP communicates over STANAG 5066, using the local STANAG 5066 SIS (Subnet Interface Service) to connect.
 Icon-PEP is carefully tuned for HTTP usage, so that typical small transfers can be handled with a single HF round trip.
 Further details on HF-PEP and performance measurements using Icon-PEP are provided in the Isode whitepaper [Measuring and Analysing HF-PEP for TCP communication and Web Browsing over HF].